What is Confirmation Bias: “People only listen what they like to listen” is a generic statement that has deep-rooted psychological meanings.

 Don’t we always take a second opinion from our friends or colleagues for every little thing we do?
 Be it selecting an outfit for an important event to taking major life decisions, a second opinion actually helps in backing up our decision.
 Therefore, you would want your second opinion to be totally unbiased and reasonable, wouldn’t you?
 That’s what expert advice is for.

-Nevertheless, with practice and experience, even an individual investor can avoid confirmation bias, without even taking help of an advisor.
+Nevertheless, with practice and experience, even an individual investor can avoid confirmation bias, without even taking the help of an advisor.
 Here are two important steps that you need to contemplate in order to avoid confirmation bias.

 1. Look at each and every dimension: Considering only pros or only cons about an investment would make the information partial (incomplete).
 Hence you need to view a scenario from different angles in order to make a backed-up decision.